sparkflows/sparkflows-docs/docs/configuration/databricks-integration.rst

 Connection
 ----------

-Create a connection in your Application for connecting to Databricks.
+Create a connection in Fire Insights under your Application for connecting to Databricks.

 * Specify your Databricks Token.
-* Specify the Databricks JDBC URL of your cluser in Databricks.
+* Specify the Databricks JDBC URL of your cluster in Databricks.

 .. figure:: ../_assets/configuration/databricks_connection.PNG
    :alt: Databricks